 Syabru: rebuilding a village

-Pasang and his wife, Lhakpa, have lived as refugees in the border settlement of Syabru for over 50 years—just 20 minutes away from the Rasuwa/Kyirong border.
+Pasang and his wife, Lhakpa, have lived in the village of Syabru for over 50 years—just 20 minutes away from the Rasuwa/Kyirong border.
 It has never been an easy life, but the last year has been one of the most challenging.

 Thankfully, new earthquake-resistant homes are beginning to come up, one by one.
 We hope to complete rebuilding of these safer homes for Pasang and Lhakpa, and other families in the region, soon so they will not have to go through another monsoon and winter in the tents.